Konica Minolta Maxxum 7D

 with full details released just before the 2004 photokina show on 2004-09-15.

 The production camera was released in late 2004.
 Production ceased when Konica Minolta announced their exit from the camera business in January 2006.
-Regardless of its high specification (for the time) and innovative feature set, it came with a very high price tag.
+Regardless of its high specification (for the time) and innovative feature set, it was priced higher than comparable models at release.
 The 7D was available as body only, but also with a 17-35mm 2.8-4 kit lens.
 Like the Nikon 18-70 kit lens found with many Nikon DSLRs, this lens was regarded as of high enough quality to do justice to the sensor within the body, unlike the cheap zoom kit lenses found with many DSLRs.
 In 2006 Sony acquired the Konica-Minolta camera business although remaining inventory continued to be sold, alongside the K-M based Sony α100.
 On release, the camera retailed for around £1000 GBP; somewhere between the Nikon D300 and Canon 40D.